 Corn tortillas are lightly fried, red or green sauce is then poured over the tortillas, and the mixture is simmered to soften the tortillas.

 I first encountered chilaquiles at work when we had a brunch potluck and some of the ladies brought in their own special version of the dish.
 One lady even brought a crock-pot version.

 They were all delicious, and I’ve been a fan of the chilaquiles dish ever since.
 I even have a very traditional version of Chilaquiles, but you’ll have to forgive the very old and not so good photos.

-The simmered tortillas can be topped with queso fresco, sour cream, chopped onions, avocado, fried eggs, refried beans, or any other toppings that you like.
+The simmered tortillas can be topped with queso fresco, sour cream, chopped onions, avocado, fried eggs, microwave scrambled eggs, refried beans, or any other toppings that you like.